kukuchta/CareLight/README.md

 * Glucose units set to mg/dL
 * Users based on European CareLink servers (no US, and no China servers)
 * CareLink user account without 2-factor authentication enabled.

+There is a chance, that in the future Medtronic will change way in which all the data is provided, snd the project will stop working.
+I cannot guarantee that I will be able to bring it back to life.

 ## Setup and Manual
 * Setup and configuration process is explained [here](./Documents/Setup.md).